smanttari/training_diary/README.md

 ### Personalise settings

-* Sports and training zones can be customized to each user
+* Sports, training zones and seasons can be customized to each user

 ![settings](./img/settings.png)